bennylope/bennylope.github.com/_posts/2014-08-27-quickbooks-ui.md

 soHelpful: true
 comments: true
 teaser: >
-    Leave it to Intuit to take an opportunity to provide concise, meaningful data and turn around with a visual abortion.
+    Data dashboard often turn into an opportunity to dump meaningless information on users.
+A quick visual example of how not to approach this, and a suggested solution.
 ---

 This is what I saw today when I opened up our QuickBooks online dashboard: